 Each Fund may pay redemption proceeds by check or, if your account is eligible and you have completed and/or verified the appropriate information on the Account Application or submitted other written instructions, by bank wire or electronic funds transfer via ACH.
 The appropriate Fund will normally pay redemption proceeds from the sale of shares on the next day the NYSE is open for trading, but in any event within 7 days, regardless of the method the Fund uses to make such payment.
 If you purchased the shares you are selling by check, a Fund may delay the payment of the redemption proceeds until the check has cleared, which may take up to 10 calendar days from the purchase date.
-Please note that shares purchased by electronic funds transfer via ACH are not immediately available for redemption pending confirmation of receipt of payment and the delivery of redemption proceeds associated with ACH purchases may be limited to the bank account associated with the ACH funding the purchase.
+Please note that shares purchased by electronic funds transfer via ACH are not immediately available for redemption proceeds associated with ACH purchases may be limited to the bank account associated with the ACH funding the purchase.